 Bay leaves are a rich source of antioxidants, particularly phytonutrients like cineole, which help flush toxins out of the body.
 Some of these toxins can affect other cells, causing them to become cancerous.
 So using bay leaves can also help prevent or reduce the risk of developing cancerous cells in the long run.

-8. It reduces anxiety
+8. Reduces anxiety

 Another area in which bay leaves help is in the management of anxiety and stress.
 Bay leaves affect the stress hormones, making it easier for the individual to relax and help you deal with anxiety and stress during very tense times.

-9. It can be used for insomnia
+9. Can be used for insomnia

 Those suffering from lack of sleep or irregular sleep schedule would find bay leaves very useful to help them sleep better and rest properly.

-10. It prevents kidney stones
+10. Prevents kidney stones

 Kidney stones is a painful medical condition, that is also common.
 Bay leaves is among the traditional herbs that can prevent the build up of kidney stones in the body.